 Just having an overdrawn loan account however, is certainly no reason for disqualification itself.
 This would depend on the director’s actions and if those actions were to the detriment of creditors.
 Find out more about director’s investigations and director’s disqualifications.
 Again to ensure you do not make your position any worse, our insolvency practitioners are available to provide initial independent advice, without charge, and suggest the next steps available to you.

 Our advice is to be upfront about any overdrawn loan accounts.
 If you can provide us with the information prior to your company being placed into liquidation, we can negotiate an acceptable repayment plan which leaves you knowing where you stand before liquidation.

 Although the same can be done after liquidation, we find that clear communication and negotiation prior to formal insolvency allows you peace of mind, and lessens our workload!

 Our view is that often the best way to recover funds for the creditors is to work with the directors to resolve matters quickly and amicably.

 Have we answered all of your questions?
-If you would like to talk to one of our business rescue experts directly, get in touch.
+If you would like to talk to one of our expert advisors directly, get in touch.